 Site access on Presslabs

-1. SFTP Access
+1. Gitea Access

 2. Git Access

-Our support team has by default secured access to your site's
+Our support team has, by default, secured access to your site's

-wp-admin access we might not be able to offer you a proper support.
+wp-admin access, we might not be able to offer you a proper support.

 4. Database Access